 The City of Fort Worth Environmental Investigation Unit (EIU) focuses primarily on illegal dumping and surveillance technologies.
 Through eye witness accounts, camera and physical evidence, citations are issued and when possible cases are forwarded to Fort Worth Police Department as felony referrals for prosecution.
 Illegal dumping does not pay, as fines can be assessed up to \$10,000 and can include jail time.
-Twenty-one (21) citations were issued for illegal dumping for the month of October, the same number as October 2018.
+Eight (8) citations were issued for illegal dumping for the month of January, three more than January 2019.